 Beginner hiking trails include a mile-long loop that winds along a portion of the Carson River at Riverview Park, a 109-acre natural area with miles of traversing trails, Longview Ranch, where 1.9 miles of paved paths connect with a portion of the Old V&T Railroad.
 Dirt trails leave from the paved sections and take hikers who want more advanced climbs up the Sierra Nevada foothills and toward summits overlooking Lake Tahoe’s wilderness.
 The .25 mile hike to the Kings Canyon Waterfall is another great option for all ages to enjoy the 25-foot cascading Kings Canyon Waterfall.

-Intermediate trails include The Kings Canyon Waterfall Trail at the end of Kings Canyon Road offering multiple loop systems, the C-Hill 4-mile trail, the trail system on Prison Hill, as well as the Spooner Lake Loop at Spooner Lake State Park or the Chimney Beach Trail off Hwy 28.
+Intermediate trails include The Kings Canyon Waterfall Trail System at the end of Kings Canyon Road offering multiple loop systems, the C-Hill 4-mile trail, Prison Hill's Recreation Area also provides numerous options like the North Loop Trail, as well as the Spooner Lake Loop at Spooner Lake State Park or the Chimney Beach Trail off Hwy 28.